Relatively Anosov representations via flows I: theory: Introduction

 \subsection{Relatively Anosov representations via a flow space}

 We now introduce the ``contracting flow'' definition for Anosov representations of relatively hyperbolic groups and state our first main result.

-Given a relatively hyperbolic group $(\Gamma, \peripherals)$ we can always realize $\Gamma$ as a discrete subgroup of $\Isom(X)$ where $X$ is a proper geodesic Gromov-hyperbolic metric space such that $\Gamma$ acts geometrically finitely on $\partial_\infty X$ and the stabilizers of the parabolic fixed points are exactly the conjugates of $\peripherals$.
+Given a relatively hyperbolic group $(\Gamma, \peripherals)$ we can realize $\Gamma$ as a subgroup of $\Isom(X)$ where $X$ is a proper geodesic Gromov-hyperbolic metric space such that every point in $X$ is within a uniformly bounded distance of a geodesic, $\Gamma$ acts geometrically finitely on the Gromov boundary $\partial_\infty X$ of $X$, and the stabilizers of the parabolic fixed points are exactly the conjugates of $\peripherals$.
 Following the terminology in~\cite{HealyHruska}, we call such an $X$ a \emph{weak cusp space for $(\Gamma, \peripherals)$}.

 Given such an $X$, let $\Gc(X)$ denote the space of parametrized geodesic lines in $X$ and let $\geodflow^t$ denote the natural flow on $\Gc(X)$ given by

 We let $\wh{\Gc}(X) := \Gamma \backslash \Gc(X)$ denote the quotient.
 We also have natural maps $\cdot^\pm \colon \Gc(X) \to \partial_\infty X$ given by